jordansimsmith/secret-stats/README.md

 # Are You Hitler?

-*Are You Hitler?* Is a web application to track records of [Secret Hitler](https://www.secrethitler.com) boardgames, and calculating statistics for each user.
+*Are You Hitler?* Is a web application to track records of [Secret Hitler](https://www.secrethitler.com) boardgames, calculating statistics for each user.

 ## Software Stack